How to complete your application

 The CFA exam is three levels.
 Students in our program will study for Level 1 in the fall semester and take the Level 1 exam the first Saturday of December.

 No. On-campus housing is limited to undergraduate students.
-For more information, please visit Vanderbilt University's off-campus referral service.
+For more information, please visit Vanderbilt University's web-based Off-Campus Housing Service.
+Additionally, The Broadview at Vanderbilt is a new community available to graduate and professional students located just steps from campus in the heart of midtown.
+Students who live close to Vanderbilt generally walk or bike to campus.
 Most students have cars, but this is a personal decision.

 While the majority of our students apply for the Vanderbilt MAcc Valuation program directly out of an undergraduate program, we do welcome applicants who have between one and three years of full-time work experience.
 When we evaluate your application, we consider all full-time work, military experience, part-time work, internships, co-op assignments, summer jobs, volunteer work and campus involvement/leadership.